eternalai-org/truly-open-ai/README.md

 # Truly Open AI

-Truly Open AI is an end-to-end open source infrastructure for managing decentralized agents across multiple AI frameworks and multiple blockchains.
+Truly Open AI is an end-to-end open source infrastructure for managing decentralized agents across multiple agent frameworks and multiple blockchains.
 It provides production-grade mechanisms for the deployment, maintenance, and scaling of decentralized agents.

 Truly Open AI was originally developed by the [Eternal AI](https://eternalai.org) team to orchestrate [AI agents on Bitcoin](https://x.com/punk3700/status/1870757446643495235).
-However, the infrastructure is versatile enough to be used with other AI frameworks and blockchains as well.
+However, the infrastructure is versatile enough to be used with other frameworks and blockchains as well.

 Truly Open AI supports the most popular AI frameworks like [Eliza](https://github.com/elizaOS/eliza), [Rig](https://github.com/0xPlaygrounds/rig), and [ZerePy](https://github.com/blorm-network/ZerePy).
-It also powers the largest blockchains like Bitcoin, Ethereum, Solana, Base, and Arbitrum.
+It also powers 10+ blockchains, including Bitcoin, Ethereum, Solana, Base, and Arbitrum.

 ## Motivation

-We're living in the age of intelligence, but a few centralized companies currently control the future of AI.
-The intersection of crypto and AI has led to exciting new projects solving different decentralized AI problems, but these efforts remain isolated and fragmented.
+We're living in the age of human-AI symbiosis, but a few centralized companies currently control the future of AI.
+The intersection of crypto and AI has led to exciting new projects solving decentralized AI, but these efforts remain fragmented.

 To address this, we need a comprehensive infrastructure that integrates these disparate components into a cohesive whole.
 An end-to-end decentralized AI system that is permissionless, censorship-resistant, and tamper-proof.